nicholasjackson/demo-vault/transform/blueprint/docs/index.md

 <Terminal target="vault.container.shipyard.run" shell="/bin/sh" workdir="/" user="root" expanded />
 <p></p>

-The Transform secrets engine contains several types of resources that encapsulate different aspects of the information required in order to perform data transformation.
+To encrypt data with the transform secrets engine, there are several resources which encapsulate different aspects of the information required that need to be configured in order to perform data transformation.
+These are:

-* Roles are the basic high-level construct that holds the set of transformation that it is allowed to performed.
+* **Roles** - Roles are the basic high-level construct that holds the set of transformation that it is allowed to performed.
 The role name is provided when performing encode and decode operations.

-* Transformations hold information about a particular transformation.
+* **Transformations** - Transformations hold information about a particular transformation.
 It contains information about the type of transformation that we want to perform, the template that it should use for value detection, and other transformation-specific values such as the tweak source or the masking character to use.

-* Templates allow us to determine what and how to capture the value that we want to transform.
+* **Templates** - Templates allow us to determine what and how to capture the value that we want to transform.

-* Alphabets provide the set of valid UTF-8 character contained within both the input and transformed value on FPE transformations.
+* **Alpahbets** - Alphabets provide the set of valid UTF-8 character contained within both the input and transformed value on FPE transformations.

 Let's see how each of these elements is confiugred:

+### Roles

 First we need to create a role, when creating the role you need to provide the list of transformations which can be used from this role.

 ```
 vault write transform/role/payments transformations=ccn-fpe